ngwekazimailola/C-sharp-Virtual-Zoo-System/README.md

 # C# Virtual Zoo Management System

-## Overview
+## Description
-This project aims to design and implement a Virtual Zoo Management System in C# to simulate the management of animals in a zoo.
-The system will allow for the addition, tracking, and interaction with various types of animals, showcasing the principles of inheritance, polymorphism, method overloading, and the use of interfaces.
+The Virtual Zoo Management System in C# is a software application designed to oversee the management of animals within a virtual zoo environment.
+This system enables users to add, track, and interact with different types of animals, emphasizing concepts such as inheritance, polymorphism, method overloading, and interface implementation.
+Through the use of classes and interfaces, the system facilitates the organization and simulation of various animal behaviors and characteristics.

-## Project Objectives
-- **Implementing Inheritance:** Design a base class for animals and extend it with specific animal classes, demonstrating hierarchical relationships.
-- **Implementing Polymorphism:** Utilize polymorphism to allow for different behaviors among animals, such as speaking or moving, using overridden methods.
-- **Using Methods and Method Overloading:** Demonstrate the use of methods to simulate animal behaviors and interactions, implementing method overloading to handle different scenarios or inputs.
-- **Using Interfaces:** Define and implement interfaces to standardize certain capabilities or features across different animals, such as feeding or movement.

 ## Project Tasks